 - Ensured that all sites are equipped with appropriate supplies including Personal Protective Equipment (PPE)

 - Reminded staff to be vigilant in looking out for signs of the illness and reporting this swiftly

 - We have implemented social distancing and minimised face to face contact and non -essential services.

-- We have established an Incident Management Team (IMT) to act as a response team and who are monitoring the situation daily to ensure we can respond quickly
+- We have established an Incident Management Team (IMT) to act as a response team and who are monitoring the situation regularly to ensure we can respond quickly

 SIL customers do not need to wear a face mask in their home.